shivannis/xandr-docs-public/xandr-docs/articles/curate/user-id-mapping-with-getuid-and-mapuid.md

 ## JSON support

-To return the Xandr user ID in a JSON response with CORS support, use the format:
+To return the Microsoft Advertising user ID in a JSON response with CORS support, use the format:

 ```